openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

   This will allow for replicated persistent storage

 ## Tooling and general dev guidelines
-- All the features stated above will be developed within in the same controller driven by APIs that are published.
+- All the features stated above will be developed within in the same server.
+  It will expose all the external apis (o-ran) and internal apis (alertmanager + future h/w) and handle them concurrently to drive all the features.
 - The HTTP server should be built with latest Go 1.22 `net/http` std lib.
 The latest update in the package brings in many requested features including mapping URI pattern.
 This allows to drop third party lib `gorilla/mux`.
 - Prefer creating structs to hold HTTP data for idiomatic Go code.